Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 <br>
 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/general_settings.png' width='400'>
 <br>
-• Keep the SERVICES settings to enable SSH as they are.
+• Keep the SERVICES settings to enable SSH as they are and click "SAVE" to continue.
 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/setup_ssh.jpg' width='500'>
 <br>
-• Click "SAVE" to continue

 ### Get Pi's IP address
 • To create an SSH session, you need to determine your Pi's IP address.
 • Connect your Pi to your computer via a USB cable.